jb4earth/portfolio/README.md

-# a forked portfolio
+## checkout jb4earth.github.io/portfolio

 # Credits

-forked from https://ryanfitzgerald.github.io/devportfolio/ in 2018 (what feels like a lifetime ago)
+This webpage was forked from https://ryanfitzgerald.github.io/devportfolio/ in 2018 (what feels like a lifetime ago)

 ## Features